andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

+    Run the test and it should fail.
+We don't have a Vendor model.
+Let's correct the error by creating a model.

     ```Bash
     rails g model Vendor name:string
     ```

+    Do not overwrite the test!
+We created the test first as per TDD patterns.
+Just hit "n" when asked to overwrite the test.

     Then migrate our database (since that generator creates a migration.
 From here on out, migrating means to run this command:)